sanity-io/visual-editing/packages/svelte-loader/README.md

 ### Client side preview state

-To access the preview state on the client side of our application, we pass it using a load function.
+To access the preview state on the client side of our application, we pass it via a load function.
 Typically, the root level layout is a good place to do this.

-In the server load function, we return the value of `locals.preview` that the `handle` function defines for us.
+We return the value of `locals.preview` that the previously created `handle` function defines for us.

 ```ts
 // src/routes/+layout.server.ts